zachdaniel/git_ops/README.md

 * A task to build a compliant commit
 * Validation of commits
 * Figure out why dialyzer hates the `GitOps.Version` module
+* Automatically link to the PR that merged a given commit in the changelog
 * A hundred other things I forgot to write down while writing the initial version

 Important addendums: